MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

   order: 230
 ---

-For Google Fused Location Provider you will need to create a positioning implementation to have the positions received from the api communicate with the MapsIndoors SDK.
+For Google Fused Location Provider you will need to create a positioning implementation to have the positions received from the API communicate with the MapsIndoors SDK.

 The Position Provider implementation exists at the customer application level, and needs to implement the PositionProvider interface from the MapsIndoors SDK.
 The MapsIndoors SDK can then utilize the positioning results yielded from the given Position Provider, by setting the Position Provider with MapControl.setPositionProvider(PositionProvider).

 ### Implementing Google Fused Location Provider API

-This Guide requires you to already have an activity that shows a MapsIndoors map and to have the google play services location library dependency added to your project.
+This Guide requires you to already have an activity that shows a MapsIndoors Map and to have the google play services location library dependency added to your project.

 ```java
 dependencies {